uofuseismo/anxcor/README.md

 ## Documentation

-learn more about ANXCOR at its official documentation, which does not exist juust yet.
+learn more about ANXCOR at the [wiki](https://github.com/uofuseismo/anxcor/wiki).

 ## Acknowledgements